MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDevice.md

     - `[SignatureVersion <String>]`: Current malware definitions version
     - `[TamperProtectionEnabled <Boolean?>]`: Indicates whether the Windows Defender tamper protection feature is enabled.

-CHROMEOSDEVICEINFO <IMicrosoftGraphChromeOSDeviceProperty\[]>: List of properties of the ChromeOS Device.
+CHROMEOSDEVICEINFO <IMicrosoftGraphChromeOSDeviceProperty[]>: List of properties of the ChromeOS Device.
+Default is an empty list.
+To retrieve actual values GET call needs to be made, with device id and included in select parameter.
   - `[Name <String>]`: Name of the property
   - `[Updatable <Boolean?>]`: Whether this property is updatable
   - `[Value <String>]`: Value of the property
   - `[ValueType <String>]`: Type of the value

-CLOUDPCREMOTEACTIONRESULTS <IMicrosoftGraphCloudPcRemoteActionResult\[]>: .
+CLOUDPCREMOTEACTIONRESULTS <IMicrosoftGraphCloudPcRemoteActionResult[]>: .
   - `[ActionName <String>]`: The specified action.
 Supported values in the Microsoft Endpoint Manager portal are: Reprovision, Resize, Restore.
 Supported values in enterprise Cloud PC devices are: Reboot, Rename, Reprovision, Troubleshoot.
   - `[ActionState <String>]`: actionState
   - `[CloudPcId <String>]`: The ID of the Cloud PC device on which the remote action is performed.
 Read-only.